timothypangburn/cheatsheets/git.md

 1. Find a project you want to contribute to.
 2. Fork it.
 3. Clone it to your local system.
+4. Add "upstream" repo - the original you forked from to allow eaiser PM back
-4. Make a new branch.
+5. Make a new branch.
-5. Make your changes.
+6. Make your changes.
-6. Push it back to your repo.
+7. Push it back to your repo.
-7. Click the Compare & pull request button.
+8. Click the Compare & pull request button.
-8. Click Create pull request to open a new pull request.
+9. Click Create pull request to open a new pull request.